bgruening/bgbio/README.md

 bgbio
 =====

-bioinformatic tools, primarily in Python
+Bioinformatic tools, primarily written in Python for analysis of biological data.